Iraqi Air Force: 1980s and war with Iran

 The IQAF generally played a major role in the war against Iran by striking airbases, military infrastructure, industrial infrastructure such as factories, powerplants and oil facilities, as well as systematically bombing urban areas in Tehran and other major Iranian cities (later came to be known as the War of the Cities).
 At the end of the war, in conjunction with the Army and special operations forces, the IQAF played a significant role in routing Iran's last military offensive. (by that time, the role of the once superior Iranian Air Force had been reduced to missions in desperate situations only, performing critical tasks such as defending Iran's vital oil terminals).
 The air force also had a successful role attacking tankers and other vessels going to and from Iran, by using Exocet missiles on their Mirage F1s.
 On May 17, 1987, an Iraqi F1 mistakenly launched two Exocet anti-ship missiles into the American frigate USS Stark, crippling the vessel and killing 37 sailors.

+Between 1986 and 1987, the IQAF was reorganised and retrained.
 By 1987 the Iraqi Air Force had a large modern military infrastructure, with modern air logistics centers, air depots, maintenance and repair facilities, and some production capabilities.
 By that time the air force consisted of 40,000 men, of whom about 10,000 were a part of the Air Defense Command.
 Its main bases were in Tammuz (Al Taqqadum), Al Bakr (Balad), Al Qadisiya (Al Asad), Ali Air Base, Saddam Airbase (Qayarrah West Air Base) and other major bases including Basra.
 The IQAF operated from 24 main operating bases and 30 dispersal bases, with 600 aircraft shelters including nuclear-hardened shelters, with multiple taxiways to multiple runways.
 Iraq also had 123 smaller airfields of various kinds (reserve fields and helicopter fields).

+However, following the end of the war, Hussein began expelling many of the IQAF's officers, including ranks between captains and colonels in fear of involvement during coup attempt.
+Many of whom were likely executed or imprisoned, including pilots with a high level and status.
+Subsequently, the Air Force was internally weakened, losing many of its skilled pilots who gained experienced from the prior war with Iran.